DoraFactory/pqc-cosmos/README.md

 ### Benchmarking

-- [ ] Benchmark the performance of the post-quantum signature algorithms against the existing ones in Cosmos-SDK, including the time cost, space cost, and other performance metrics in the sdk.
+- [ ] Benchmark the performance of the post-quantum signature algorithms against the existing ones in Cosmos-SDK, including the time cost, space cost, and other performance metrics in the sdk.(**The dimensions and requirements of the benchmark are the same as those in the consensus section.**)

 ***Total Bounty reward included in the previous bounty - https://dorahacks.io/bounty/672***